aditya-jonn/DataMonitor/feature_methods/README.md

 ## Feature Representation Methods for OOD and Drift Monitoring

 The first step in out-of-distribution (OOD) detection and dataset drift monitoring is converting images into a suitable feature space.
-This repository provides three methods for feature representation to facilitate robust OOD and drift monitoring in medical imaging.
+We have implemented three methods for feature representation.

 After extracting the features, various methods for measuring differences in the feature space can be applied to detect OOD and drift.
-[Refer to the GitHub page](#) for details on these methods.

 ---